What is a Net Promoter Score NPS survey?

 - Promoters: Customers who rate 9 or 10 and are happy with your services.
 They are loyal enthusiasts and might prove to be evangelists for your business.
 They are extremely likely to recommend your company to people in their social or professional circles.

 - Detractor: Customers who rate below 6 and are not happy with your products or services.
-They share their bad experiences with others and damage company's reputation.
+They share their bad experiences with others and damage the company's reputation.
 They would not like to repurchase your products or services and would discourage others too.

 Net Promoter Score calculation with formula